endor/karhu/ARTICLE.md

 ### Validation

-When developing in JavaScript, we have the opportunity to inform the user right away if the provided input is invalid, so it makes sense to use that opportunity and validate the data before it is sent to the backend.
-This does not mean that it is not necessary to validate the data in the backend as well since there might be requests that are not using the frontend.
-Again, there is a common jQuery library for validations which is [jquery.validate.js](http://bassistance.de/jquery-plugins/jquery-plugin-validation/).
-The library will use a set of rules on a form and show errors on the appropriate input fields if the content does not match the provided rules.
+One of the benefits of developing in JavaScript is we have the opportunity to give the user real-time feedback.
+It makes sense to use this potential to validate the data before it is sent to the backend.
+Note that it is still necessary to validate the data in the backend as well since there might be requests that are not using the frontend.
+There is a common jQuery library for validations, [jquery.validate.js](http://bassistance.de/jquery-plugins/jquery-plugin-validation/).
+The library uses a set of rules on a form and shows errors on the appropriate input fields if the content does not match the provided rules.
 It makes sense to structure those validation rules into the models we already have, so every model has a `validations` function which returns the rules.
-This is again similar to Backbone.js but different from Eyeballs.js where the validations work in a more Rails-like fashion.
+This is similar to Backbone.js but different from Eyeballs.js where the validations work in a more Rails-like fashion.
 Here is how the validations for our category model could look:

     karhu.Category = function() {
       this.validations = function() {